Skip to contents

 [TRUE / FALSE]

 Should the output be ordered by the values in by?
-If FALSE (the default), the output order matches the first appearance of each group in by.
-If TRUE, the output is sorted by the unique values of by.
-Only used when by is not NULL.
+If TRUE (the default), the output is sorted by the unique values of by.
+If FALSE, the output order matches the first appearance of each group in by.
+Only used in phint_squash_by() and datetime_squash_by().

 Value